Blazing a trail for Dutch speed skating

 “I would like to compete at PyeongChang 2018,” Wüst later said, weighing up her chances of yet more Olympic success.
 “That’s my goal.
 I want to compete there and then retire, but you don’t know for sure.
 Hopefully I can stay healthy and not have any injuries.
 Then, we’ll see what happens.”

-The next three years saw Wüst and three-time Olympic champion Martina Sábliková of the Czech Republic – the skater who beat her to gold in the 5,000m at Sochi 2014 – wage an intense rivalry.
+The next three years saw Wüst and Czech Republic’s three-time Olympic champion Martina Sábliková – the skater who beat her to gold in the 5,000m at Sochi 2014 – wage an intense rivalry.
 Sábliková got the better of the Dutch skater at the World Allround Speed Skating Championships in Calgary in 2015 and again in Berlin a year later.

 Wüst was back on top in Hamar (NOR) in March 2017, however, winning her sixth world crown in the event, and her first since 2014, edging her Czech adversary by a mere 0.64 seconds over the four distances.

 A mainstay of the Dutch pursuit team at the World Single Distances Championships, Wüst helped secure gold in the event in 2016 and 2017, the second of those competitions being held at the Gangneung Oval, where she also beat Sábliková in the 3000m.
 With those two golds, Wüst won her 11th and 12th world single distance titles.